3zeah/lwjgl-altitude/README.md

 ## Issues

+* Might not work at all on macOS...
+To even try, `java-options=-XstartOnFirstThread` must be added under `[JavaOptions]` in _Altitude.cfg_.
+I would love to fix this, but I do not have access to macOS.
 * Window icon is not initially set in taskbar when running Altitude with console, but is displayed in title bar, and works if set after creation (on my machine, Windows 11)
   * Is this related to https://github.com/glfw/glfw/issues/1163, for which we already have a workaround?